Chapter 20. Population, Urbanization, and the Environment

 When petro-masculinity is at stake, climate denial is thus best understood through desire, rather than as a failure of scientific communication or reason.
 In other words, an attachment to the righteousness of fossil fuel lifestyles, and to all the hierarchies that depend upon fossil fuel, produces a desire to not just deny, but to refuse climate change.
 Refusing climate change is distinct from ignoring climate change, which is effectively what many people who otherwise acknowledge its reality do….
 It demands struggle.
 In the case of climate change, by refusing it, one also subscribes to an accelerated investment in petrocultures (Dagget, 2018).

 Recently, policies to lower carbon emissions have pushed automakers to redesign their vehicles from fuel to battery power.
 As a result, monster trucks have also begun to be redesigned as full EV (Electric Vehicle) models.
 People can have their monster trucks with half the lifetime emissions of comparable gas-powered model (Vermes, 2023).
-However, it is not clear effect petrol-masculinity will have on their acceptance in the market place.
+However, it is not clear what effect petrol-masculinity will have on their acceptance in the marketplace.

 Equitable Mitigation and Environmental Racism